icdevs/axon/README.md

 dfx deploy Axon --argument 'record {owner= (principal "your-principal-here"); visibility= variant{Public}}'
 ```

-Currently, canisters cannot control neurons or hold ICP.
+Currently, canisters cannot control neurons.
 It is only possible to add the Axon canister as a hot key for neurons, so only commands like `Follow` and `RegisterVote` will succeed.